Thought Leadership

 FedNow may differ from PIX in implementation and accessibility to banks in the Fed System, with voluntary participation and discretionary consumer fees.
 PIX adoption may have also accelerated due to sponsorship by challenger neobanks, which may not have large profit pools in some disrupted service lines and have therefore been strong advocates of the free service.

+Don't miss out on the opportunities that real-time payments offer!
 Now is the time to start contemplating the integration of FedNow and envisioning the future of real-time payments in the long term.
-Our experts can provide valuable insights to help you prepare for this exciting shift in the payments landscape.
+Our experts can provide valuable insights to help you prepare for this exciting shift in the payments industry.
 Don’t hesitate to reach out and get started!

 1. Will FedNow’s July Launch Ignite Real-Time Payments in the US?
 PYMNTS